mattdesl/fontpath-simple-renderer/README.md

 - `underline` boolean, whether to underline, default false
 - `underlinePosition` the position of underline, leave undefined to compute automatically
 - `underlineThickness` the underline thickness, leave undefined to compute automatically
+- `lineHeight` the line height in pixels, default to an automatic value
+- `letterSpacing` the letter spacing in pixels, defaults to zero
 - `wrapMode` same as setting `renderer.wordwrap.mode`, can be `normal`, `pre`, or `nowrap`
 - `wrapWidth` an initial number in pixels which is passed to `layout()` after the other options have been set.
 Otherwise, defaults to no layout (a single line, no breaks)